The big guide to CV writing: make our template your own

 It is standard to include your grades for A levels, qualifications such as Scottish Highers and Advanced Highers and BTEC qualifications at level 3.
 However, you don’t need to include grades for individual GCSEs or equivalent qualifications at this stage unless you have been explicitly asked to.
 Nor should you include individual grades for GCSEs or equivalent qualifications when you are applying for internships.
 It’s better to group them together.

 There are different ways you could divide up your work experience and employment history, and different titles you could use for the information.
-In our CV template we’ve gone for Work experience , but our imaginary applicant could have opted for something more focused around the areas covered by her work experience, such as Marketing and retail experience (assuming that she’s applying for a job where having experience in this area will strengthen her application).
+In our CV template we’ve gone for Work experience , but our imaginary applicant could have opted for more focused headings around the areas covered by her work experience, such as having a Marketing and business experience for her PR and consulting experience and a Customer service experience for her retail and telesales jobs (assuming that she’s applying for a job where having experience in this area will strengthen her application).

 Some CV templates divide experience up into Relevant employment and work experience and Other employment and work experience , but we recommend looking at ways to make all the information you include appear relevant.